AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-properties.md

 See our public API Reference for [PDF Properties](../../../apis/#tag/PDF-Properties).

-### Get PDF Properties as a JSON Object
+### Fetch PDF Properties

-The sample below fetches the properties of an input PDF, as a JSON object.
+The sample below fetches the properties of an input PDF.

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.